clockvoid/ChildClock/README.md

 This program runs 3 billion computers because of JVM.

 ## Installation
-You can build the project by gradle.
+1. You can build the project by gradle.
 ```
 git clone https://github.com/clockvoid/ChildClock.git
 cd childclock
 gradle build run
 ```
+2. Donload Jar from GitHub releases

 ## Useage
 Press the button to start or stop the timer.